grattan/R_at_Grattan/docs/Data_visualisation.md

 ### Scatter plots

 Scatter plots require `x` and `y` aesthetics.
-These can then be coloured and facetted.
+These can then be coloured and faceted.

 First, create a dataset that we'll use for scatter plots.
 Take the `population_table` dataset and transform it to have one variable for population in 2013, and another for population in 2018: